 The skin on your hands and feet may become sore, red, or may peel.
 You may also have tingling, numbness, pain and dryness.
 This is called hand-foot syndrome or palmar plantar syndrome.

 Moisturise your skin regularly.
 Your healthcare team will tell you what moisturiser to use.

-This usually happens with the first or second treatment of trastuzumab.
+This usually happens with the first or second treatment.
 Symptoms include a skin rash, itching, feeling hot and shivering.
 Other symptoms include redness of the face, dizziness, a headache, shortness of breath and anxiety.